hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 Externalizing Redis allows multiple active application nodes.
 Terraform Enterprise is validated to work with the managed Redis services from AWS, Azure, and GCP.

+-> **Note**: Terraform Enterprise does NOT support Redis Cluster.
+Redis Sentinel is supported for failover support along with active/passive deployments.

 -> **Note**: Please see the cloud-specific configuration guides at the end of this document for details [here](#appendix-1-aws-elasticcache).